T. Gordon Parks Collegiate Concerto Competition

 Entry Submission Requirements

-- The T. Gordon Parks Collegiate Concerto Competition rotates instrument categories annually.
-The 2019–2020 competition is for orchestral string (violin, viola, cello, double bass) and harp players.
+1. The T. Gordon Parks Collegiate Concerto Competition rotates instrument categories annually.
+The 2019-2020 competition was for orchestral string (violin, viola, cello, double bass) and harp players.

-- The Competition is open to musicians who are at least 18 and not older than 25 as of March 27, 2020.
+3. The Competition is open to musicians who are at least 18 and not older than 25.
 Previous First Place winners may not reapply, but all other previous participants are eligible, provided they meet the age and other restrictions.

 - All solo instruments must fall into the competition year category.
 For instance, all soloists must be orchestral string or harp players.